wp-plugins/contact-form-maker/readme.txt

 = 1.6.1 =
 *  Added featured plugins
 = 1.6.0 =
-*  From Name, From Email in Form options
+*  From Name, From Email in Contact Form options
 = 1.5.0 =
 *  Survey Tools (Star Rating, Scale Rating, Spinner, Slider, Range, Grading, Matrix)
 = 1.4.0 =
 *  Customizable Email message for Administrator and Users
 = 1.3.0 =
 *  Actions after [WordPress Contact Form](http://wordpress.org/plugins/contact-form-maker/) Submission:
--	Stay on form:
+-	Stay on contact form:
--	To go to Post,Page after the form submission:
+-	To go to Post,Page after the contact form submission:
 -	Custom text after the contact form submission:
 -	URL: The user is redirected to the provided URL after the contact form submission.
 *  Edit javascript of the contact form:
 *  Save as the copy of the contact form:
-*  Themes: There are 43 standard themes included in Form Maker
+*  Themes: There are 43 standard themes included in Contact Form Maker
 *  New contact form fields:
 -	Address field
 -	Address mark on map contact form field